-Competence Component Content Students produce, communicate, interact, and collaborate with Communication: interpersonal relationships.
-Collaborative work in classroom as a basis for the integration of the learning community. others (transversal axis for all subjects from Communication and Social Integration of learning communities. the learning community.
-Sciences as disciplinary fields).
+Competence Components Core contents Students will communicate, interact, and Communication: interpersonal relationships.
+Collaborative work as a basis for the integration of the learning community. collaborate with others (transverse axis for all subjects from Integration of learning communities.
+Communication and Social Sciences as disciplinary fields).
 Contextualization of learning communities through students' interests and academic experiences.
 Reading, writing, speaking and listening.
 Reading, writing and oral production as learning sources and abilities practice.
-The importance of language and grammar.
-The importance of practice reading as resource practice writing.
-Argumentative text.
-The importance of reading to writing in based argument.
+The importance of language and grammar role in it.
+The importance of reading to writing production at their own pace.
+The importance of reading to writing based on descriptions.
+Different Kinds of texts.
 The text as resource information and new ideas.
-Explain their point of view for producing a text.
-The justification of the student's opinion with an argument.
-The argumentative writing.
-The solid construction of one ́s original perspective.
-The original argumentative writing.

-Technology, information, communication and Technology and human development.
+Providing reasonable opinions from the point of making a text.
+The justification of the student's opinion with a simple argument.
+The writing skills.
+The solid construction of one's original perspective.
+The original writing texts Technology, information, communication and Technology and human development.
 The impact of technology on human development. learning.
 Generation and responsible use of information for learning.
 Responsible use of information.
 Web-based learning.
-Learning and innovation In and from the web.
-Creation of contents for learning.
-Use of technology to enhance web-based learning.
-Programming to learn.
+Learning and innovation in and from the web.
+Creation of contents for learning. and from the web.
+Use of technology to enhance web-based learning Programming to learn